MY GEAR (updated for 2018)

 Other fine bow makers include Hoyt, Bowtech, PSE, Bear, Prime, and others.
-The brand doesn’t really matter too much.
+The brand doesn’t really matter anymore.
 You can expect to pay close to $1000 for a new bow without accessories.
-If you’re on a budget, you can buy a five-year or older used bow for half the cost of new one.
-The best place to buy a used bow is in your local classified ad or on EBay.
+But if you’re on a budget, you can always find a lightly used bow for half the cost.
+Over the years, I’ve purchased many great, used bows from EBay and local classified ads.

 Binoculars: Bushnell Legend Ultra HD 10×42 (Realtree Camo)

 I recommend the higher powered 10x42s as opposed to lesser powered binos (i.e. 8×42).
 Also, the 42mm objective lens lets in more light in than smaller ones (i.e. 10×25, 10×32).
-This eliminates the need to pack (or even own) a heavy spotting scope.
-Just make sure you have steady hands or something to rest them on since 40-power can be shaky.
+This often eliminates the need to pack around a heavy spotting scope.
+Just make sure you have steady hands or something to rest them on since 10-power can be shaky.
 Other models I recommend are the Vortex Diamondback 10×42 and the Nikon Monarch 7 10×42.

 Arrows: Gold Tip Hunter XT 5575Carbon Arrows

 Arrows are easy.
-There are tons of makes and models out there, but in the end they’re just a carbon stick.
+There are tons of makes and models out there, and in the end they’re just a carbon stick.
 You really don’t need anything fancy.
-I use Gold Tip Xt Hunter 5575 because they’re inexpensive and because they really are the “toughest arrow” out there.
-It’s not just their slogan, but their unique design that makes them so strong.
-You can really beat the heck out of them!
+I like the Gold Tip XT Hunter 5575 because they’re inexpensive and they really are the “toughest arrow” out there.
+It’s not just their slogan.
+Their unique carbon design makes them so strong you can really beat the heck out of them!

-The most important features in selecting an arrow is the proper length, weight (grains-per-inch), spine (stiffness) for your setup.
-All arrow manufacturers have a selection chart to help you choose the correct arrow for your bow.
+The most important features in selecting an arrow is the proper length, weight (grains-per-inch), spine (stiffness) for your bow setup.
+All arrow manufacturers have a selection chart that helps you choose the correct arrow for your bow.
 As an aside, I’ve found that a slightly over-spined arrow has better penetration since it straightens out quicker in flight.

 Knife: Outdoor Edge SwingBlade

-Sooner or later your knife will become an essential piece of gear, and the best hunting knife I’ve ever owned is the Outdoor Edge SwingBlade.
-Not only does it come with a built-in gut hook, but it holds a razor-sharp edge longer than any knife I’ve ever owned.
-I recently used this knife to cape and quarter an entire bison and never had to stop to re-sharpen.
+The Outdoor Edge SwingBlade is the best hunting knife I’ve ever owned.
+Not only does it convert to a sharp gut hook, but it holds a razor-sharp edge for a long time.
+I recently used this knife to cape and quarter an entire bison and didn’t have to stop to re-sharpen it.
 AMAZING!
-It’s available in black or blaze orange and features a rubberized non-slip grip so you won’t cut your fingers off.
+It’s available in black or blaze orange and features a rubberized non-slip grip so you won’t cut yourself.

 Laser Rangefinder: Bushnell Scout DX 1000 ARC

 I’ve had some real junky rangefinders in the past.
-My old rangefinder failed so horribly last year that I went out and bought this Bushnell Scout DX 1000 ARC.
-Fortunately the local sporting goods store had it on clearance for only $200.
-So far this rangefinder has been amazing.
-The best features are the angle compensation, the clarity, and the brush mode which allows you to kinda see through brush and trees.
-Plus it’s relatively cheap!
-What’s not to love?!
+My old rangefinder failed so miserably last year that I went out and bought this Bushnell Scout DX 1000 ARC.
+I got a great deal on it, paying only $200.
+So far this is rangefinder has been amazing.
+The best features are the angle compensation, low-light clarity, and the brush mode which allows you to kinda see through brush and trees.

 Bow Sight: Montana Gold Ascent (single-pin)